-Lis t the following:
+List the following:

 1. Applicant's Executive Offices:

 2. URL of Applicant's Web Site:

 3. Mailing Address:

 4. Identify the Senior Management individual or individuals to whom the compliance officer will report under your Compliance Program.

 5. List the telephone number and e-mail address for each person named above.

 6. Provide the name and address of government agency(ies) that licenses(license) Applicant.

-7. List dates of live racing to be held in 2011.
-8. List expected dates of live racing to be held in 2012.
-In j jury And Fatality Reporting and Prevention 1.
-Do you participate in the InCompass Equine Injury Database (EID)? ☐ Yes ☐ No If YES, When did you begin participation in EID? • List veterinarian(s) responsible for completion of injury reports and indicate veterinarian's employme status (Official Veterinarian/Commission Veterinarian/Association Veterinarian). • If applicable, list personnel responsible for data entry (if other than veterinarian(s) listed above). - Describe how, and by whom, information is provided to data entry personnel for EID submission.
-Provide confirmation from InCompass verifying your current participation in the EID.
-For which of the following circumstances do you enter data into the EID?
-Scratches AM - Official Veterinarian Scratches related to racing soundness? - If no, provide a Plan for commencement of such reporting. • AM - Scratches submitted by trainers or private practicing veterinarians relating to illness, racing soundness or other medical conditions? - If no, provide a Plan for commencement of such reporting.
-PM - Veterinary scratches relating to horses injured traveling to, in, or exiting the paddock or saddling enclosure? - If no, provide a Plan for commencement of such reporting.
-PM - Veterinary scratches relating to horses injured or determined to be unsound in the post parade? - If no, provide a Plan for commencement of such reporting. • PM - Veterinary scratches relating to gate incidents or flipped horses (Injury status unclear)? - If no, provide a Plan for commencement of such reporting. ➤ Racing Fatal Conditions (musculoskeletal injuries and/or sudden death)? - If no, provide a Plan for commencement of such reporting.
-Non-Fatal Conditions (musculoskeletal and/or otherwise)? - If no, provide a Plan for commencement of such reporting.
+7. List dates of live racing to be held in 2012.

+8. List expected dates of live racing to be held in 2013.

+B. Injury And Fatality Reporting and Prevention

+- 1. Do you participate in the InCompass Equine Injury Database (EID)? -  Yes  No

+- When did you begin participation in EID? - List veterinarian(s) responsible for completion of injury reports and indicate veterinarian's employment status (Official Veterinarian/Commission Veterinarian/Association Veterinarian). - If applicable, list personnel responsible for data entry (if other than veterinarian(s) listed above). - Describe how, and by whom, information is provided to data entry personnel for EID submission. - Provide confirmation from InCompass verifying your current participation in the EID. - For which of the following circumstances do you enter data into the EID? - Scratches - AM Official Veterinarian Scratches related to racing soundness? - If no, provide a Plan for commencement of such reporting. - AM Scratches submitted by trainers or private practicing veterinarians relating to illness, racing soundness or other medical conditions? - If no, provide a Plan for commencement of such reporting. - PM Veterinary scratches relating to horses injured traveling to, in, or exiting the paddock or saddling enclosure? - If no, provide a Plan for commencement of such reporting. - PM Veterinary scratches relating to horses injured or determined to be unsound in the post parade? - If no, provide a Plan for commencement of such reporting. - PM Veterinary scratches relating to gate incidents or flipped horses (Injury status unclear)?
+If no, provide a Plan for commencement of such reporting. - ▶ Racing - Fatal Conditions (musculoskeletal injuries and/or sudden death)? - If no, provide a Plan for commencement of such reporting. - Non-Fatal Conditions (musculoskeletal and/or otherwise)? - If no, provide a Plan for commencement of such reporting.